holidaycheck/apprenticeship/_apprenticeship/faq.md

  No, there will be no deductions.
 Neither during, nor after the completion of your apprenticeship.

-**Q: Will my contract will be special in any way because of the apprenticeship?**
+**Q: Will my contract be special in any way because of the apprenticeship?**

 No, it will be the same regular contract that any of our employee receives - apprentice or not.